Conditional access: In digital television

 Under the Digital Video Broadcasting (DVB) standard, conditional access system (CAS) standards are defined in the specification documents for DVB-CA (conditional access), DVB-CSA (the common scrambling algorithm) and DVB-CI (the Common Interface).
 These standards define a method by which one can obfuscate a digital-television stream, with access provided only to those with valid decryption smart-cards.
 The DVB specifications for conditional access are available from the standards page on the DVB website.

-This is achieved by a combination of scrambling and encryption.
+Conditional access is achieved by a combination of scrambling and encryption.
 The data stream is scrambled with a 48-bit secret key, called the control word.
 Knowing the value of the control word at a given moment is of relatively little value, as under normal conditions, content providers will change the control word several times per minute.
-The control word is generated automatically in such a way that successive values are not usually predictable; the DVB specification recommends using a physical process for that.
+The control word is generated automatically in such a way that successive values are not usually predictable; the DVB specification recommends using a physical randomness process for that.

 In order for the receiver to unscramble the data stream, it must be permanently informed about the current value of the control word.
 In practice, it must be informed slightly in advance, so that no viewing interruption occurs.
 Encryption is used to protect the control word during transmission to the receiver: the control word is encrypted as an entitlement control message (ECM).
 The CA subsystem in the receiver will decrypt the control word only when authorised to do so; that authority is sent to the receiver in the form of an entitlement management message (EMM).
 The EMMs are specific to each subscriber, as identified by the smart card in his receiver, or to groups of subscribers, and are issued much less frequently than ECMs, usually at monthly intervals.
 This being apparently not sufficient to prevent unauthorized viewing, TPS has lowered this interval down to about 12 minutes.
 This can be different for every provider, BSkyB uses a term of 6 weeks.
 When Nagravision 2 was hacked, Digital+ started sending a new EMM every three days to make unauthorized viewing more cumbersome.